cocode/TrekBASIC/documentation/task_list.md

 ### Call
 Add a call statement, to invoke other basic prograns.
-This will give us some modularity. orgerwise everything is global im BASIC.
+This will give us some modularity, Otherwise everything is global in BASIC.

 ### Put a limit on the size of all dymnamic objects, strings, arrays.
 What else?

 ### Every rethrown exception should have "from e"

 ### test_suite
-Now that we have two implementations of BASIC, move all python files out of test_suite, so that project can be shared.

-### List Command
-Fix the arguments to the list command.
+Test suite is now a standalone project, but we still point to our local copy.
+We need to merge all the individual tests suites in TrekBasic, TrekBasicJ BasicRS into the test suite project.